-The by-catch in Division 58.4.3a consists predominantly of Rajids (Table 2).
+The by-catch in Division 58.4.3a consists predominantly of skates and rays (Table 2).

 Table 2.
-Reported catch and catch limits for by-catch species (Macrourus spp., Rajids and others) in this fishery (see Conservation Measure 33-03 for details).
+Reported catch and catch limits for by-catch species (Macrourus spp., skates and rays, and others) in this fishery (see Conservation Measure 33-03 for details). -: no fishing.
 Source: fine-scale data.